DishaDewangan/Key_Logger/README.md

-# Key_Logger ⌨️
+# KeyTrace ⌨️
 A simple web app that logs keypress events.
 It tracks `keydown` and `keyup` events, displaying the pressed key with red color for keydown and green for keyup.
 Start and stop logging with buttons.
 The app provides real-time updates and visual feedback.
 Built with HTML, CSS, and JavaScript.

 ## Live Demo:
-You can try the live demo of the app here 🌐: [Live Demo](https://dishadewangan.github.io/Key_Logger/)
+You can try the live demo of the app here 🌐: [Live Demo](https://dishadewangan.github.io/KeyTrace/)

 ## Features:
 - Start and stop logging keypress events with buttons.
 - Display pressed key with color highlighting.
 - Real-time updates for key events.

-## Technologies:
-- HTML
-- CSS
-- JavaScript

 ## How to Run:
 1. Clone this repository: